jachappell/jachappell/README.md

 <details><summary> <a href="https://www.amon-hen.com">Yet Another Website</a> </summary>

+* <a href="https://www.amon-hen.com/television/5079">MST3K 0321 – Santa Claus Conquers the Martians</a>
+* <a href="https://www.amon-hen.com/music/35345">Anna Meredith: Tiny Desk Concert</a>
+* <a href="https://www.amon-hen.com/computing/internet/www/435">Quote of the Day</a>
 * <a href="https://www.amon-hen.com/politics/35221">Last Week Tonight – S2 E31: Canadian Elections, Misquotes & Mexico</a>
-* <a href="https://www.amon-hen.com/computing/internet/www/435">Quote of the Day</a>
 * <a href="https://www.amon-hen.com/television/6272">MST3K Short 0307 – Alphabet Antics</a>
 * <a href="https://www.amon-hen.com/movies/25398">Scrooge (1935)</a>
 * <a href="https://www.amon-hen.com/music/17141">Easier Said Than Done</a>
 * <a href="https://www.amon-hen.com/politics/35378">There were better options</a>
 * <a href="https://www.amon-hen.com/humor/35367">RiffTrax – Santa’s Spaceship</a>
 * <a href="https://www.amon-hen.com/food/35340">Mmmm, Fruit Cake</a>
-* <a href="https://www.amon-hen.com/science/35364">If you hear someone saying cooling will be easier in space…</a>
-* <a href="https://www.amon-hen.com/television/35294">MST3K 1102 – Cry Wilderness</a>
 </details>

 <details><summary> <a href="https://www.drum-corps.net">Drum and Bugle Corps</a> </summary>